 The dwarves in Chrono Cross hate humans for their genocidal, polluting ways.
 They also commit genocide against the faeries and fight using filthy, smoke-spewing tanks.
 That the game doesn't recognize the contradiction here is one of the major dividing points in its fanbase.

 The Global Liberation Army in Command & Conquer: Generals are pretty much this trope.
 At first, they scream incessantly about oppression, imperialism, and how just they are.
-Other comments, however, underscore that they're basically ill-tempered, sadistic, sociopathic low-lifes to a man.
+Other comments, however, underscore that they're basically ill-tempered, sadistic, sociopathic low-lifes to a man, and have no problem in killing civilians to get what they want.
 Except for the lowly Workers, who are some of the single most hilariously down-trodden, abused schmucks in gaming history.

 Disgaea 3 - Super Hero Aurum is a gigantic hypocrite.
 He kills a nice guy, imposes as a loyal butler, and messes up the next two hundred years of Mao's life to raise him as a cruel and wicked overlord, and all so he (Aurum, that is) could have a truly evil villain to fight.
 He even abuses his number one fan with a death curse while the poor lad remains painfully oblivious to the fact his mentor betrayed him up until the last moment.
 By the time Mao turns things around (if he does turn things around), the entirety of his party is more than ready to tear him a new one for committing hypocritically evil acts on such a grand scale.